Understanding Business Meal Deductions for Tax Breaks

 • Generating public support in the local area by hosting promotional activities and events, such as sponsoring a neighborhood event.

-• If your daily life frequently involves dining experiences, such as if you are a food blogger, restaurant reviewer, or sports journalist.
+• If the daily life frequently involves dining experiences, such as if you are a food blogger, restaurant reviewer, or sports journalist.

 • Events where the proceeds are donated to an IRS-qualified nonprofit organization.